Tuesday, February 16, 2010

 When my first child was born, I was disconcerted to learn, as I swam groggily to consciousness, that I had given birth to a boy.
 Of course, I'd known this was theoretically possible, but since I had no brothers, no neighborhood boys to play with as a child, and had gone to a woman's college, I kind of assumed that God would know I wasn't equipped to be the mother of a boy.
 Let alone another boy.
 And then another, et cetera, et cetera, until my sons numbered five (I'll get to the seven part later).

 As my sons grew older and their number increased, I made some interesting observations.
-Number one: No matter what the intended purpose of a toy might be, a boy would immediately consider it something to take apart, to use as a hammer or a drumstick, or to convert into some sort of milita
+Number one: No matter what the intended purpose of a toy might be, a boy would immediately consider it something to take apart, to use as a hammer or a drumstick, or to convert into some sort of military weapon.

 Number two: Boys are incapable of holding still.
 I am convinced that as grade-schoolers, were such diagnoses then available (along with their pharmaceutical remedies), my boys would all have been labeled hyper-active, overly distractible, and possibly of below average mentality.
 In view of their later achievements and those of a number of boys I have tutored, I've come to the conclusion that boys should always start school a year later than girls, and that they should never be expected to sit quietly for more than ten minutes at a time until they reach the age of maturity, which is usually about forty-six.
 (Sometimes older)

 Number three: Boys occupy at least twice as much space as girls do.
 Watch a group of three or four girls.
 They can entertain themselves for hours just sitting on the top of a stoop with books or crayons or dolls.
-During the same amount of time, boys will need the front and back yards of four or five houses, preferable furnished with trees for climbing, bushes for hiding in, and one or two areas where
+During the same amount of time, boys will need the front and back yards of four or five houses, preferable furnished with trees for climbing, bushes for hiding in, and one or two areas where digging is allowed.

 My oldest son was thirteen and my youngest two when I realized that these boys were not meant for suburbia.
 They needed space to stretch their burgeoning wings.
 I thought a house surrounded by four or five acres of woods would be just about right.
 Unfortunately, acreage of that size in or close to Cincinnati was more than our budget could handle and I couldn't convince my husband of the advisability of a move to Australia where there was still that whole lovely Outback to explore.